Saudi's PIF invests more than $1 billion in electric carmaker Lucid Motors

-DUBAI (Reuters) - Saudi Arabia’s Public Investment Fund (PIF) has agreed to invest more than $1 billion in Lucid Motors, adding to the emerging competition facing U.S. electric vehicle maker Tesla (TSLA.O).
+DUBAI (Reuters) - Saudi Arabia’s Public Investment Fund (PIF) has agreed to invest more than $1 billion in Lucid Motors, adding to the emerging competition facing U.S. electric vehicle maker Tesla.

 The deal comes only a few weeks after Tesla founder Elon Musk said the Saudi sovereign wealth fund could help him to take his company private.
 Shares in Tesla initially dropped 2.2 percent on Monday’s announcement before recovering to positive territory.